aybe/FIRConvolution/README.md

 The audio DSP CPU usage ranges between ~30% to ~50% no matter how optimized.

-Result is that audio dropouts are frequent since `OnAudioFilterRead` is struggling.
+Result is that the audio dropouts are frequent since `OnAudioFilterRead` is struggling.

 ### Profiling environment